microsoft/pxt-arcade-cabinet-menu/README.md

 * open https://arcade.makecode.com/beta
 * import https://github.com/microsoft/pxt-arcade-cabinet-menu
-* download for linux
+* download for Pi0
-* drag and drop into the ARCADE drive on the Pi0
+* drag and drop into the ARCADE drive on the Pi0. it will replace the existing menu.

 ## How to build locally